danmar/cppcheck/tools/readme.md

 ### * tools/test-my-pr.py

-Script to compare result of working Cppcheck from your branch with master branch.
+Script to compare result of working Cppcheck from your branch with main branch.

 ### * tools/triage